danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Dreams
  - Uncommon
  - Unlocked by listening to the Seer's last words
- - Dream Nail deals 78 damage in exchange for 1 Essence
+ - Dream Nail deals roughly 75 damage in exchange for 2 Essence

 ## Glyph of Greed
  - Common